SuPPoLzZ/Python-oo-Daniel-Lasecki-school/uml/readme.md

 ## To do

-Create "diagram.md" documents for all exercises in part 10.
+Create "diagram.md" documents for all exercises in part 10 (one file in each exercise folder).
 For each exercise, design class diagram showing the class, their key properties and relatioships.